jameshughes89/cs4XX-EvolutionaryComputation/site/topics/overview/overview.rst

 Population
 ----------

-* Assuming the use of the 2D array encoding, the population would be a collection of 2D arrays
-* Alternatively, with the 1D array, the population would be a collection of 1D arrays
 * Whatever encoding is used, the population would simply be a collection of coded values
+* With the permutation representation, the population would be a collection of permutations of length :math:`n`

 Fitness